crums-io/skipledger/docs/index.md

 ### Skip Ledger Model

 The skip ledger as depicted in the diagram above contains a lot of redundant information.
 Indeed, given the source rows, the entire structure can be recreated from scratch.
-We obviously don't want to do this for every row access since accessing *n* rows would cost on the order of *n*<sup>2</sup>.
+We obviously don't want to do this, since accessing the *n*-th row would cost *n* accesses.

 At a high level (i.e. ignoring how and where this data is represented), the storage model uses the minimum amount of memo-izaton necessary to allow accessing any given row in [more or less] constant time.
 Each row contains exactly 2 hash cells (SHA-256 values):